Bench to Bedside

 Multiple sclerosis (MS) is a chronic, unpredictable inflammatory disease of the central nervous system.
-In MS the body’s own immune system attacks and damages the myelin sheath that surrounds, insulates and protects the axons of brain and spinal cord.
+In MS, the body’s own immune system attacks and damages the myelin sheath that surrounds, insulates, and protects the axons of brain and spinal cord.
 This leads to demyelination, a process that compromises the ability of the nerve cells to transmit messages for a desired action from the brain to various parts of the body through the spinal cord.
-As the nerve coverings are damaged due to demyelination, the nerve impulses either slow down or stop.
+As the nerve coverings are damaged as a result of this demyelination, the nerve impulses either slow down or stop.
 MS is a progressive disease where the nerve damage will worsen over time leading to a permanent loss of axons and nerve cells.
+There is no known cause for the disease, but it is thought that MS results from a combination of genetic, environmental and infectious factors.
+There are 5 types of MS, outlined in the table below, and the disease is typically diagnosed via MRI and spinal tap to assess cerebrospinal fluid for certain protein markers.
+For more information on MS, please visit: National Multiple Sclerosis Society.

 Relapsing – Remitting MS